 Online therapy (also known as e-therapy, e-counseling, tele-therapy or cyber-counseling) is a relatively new development in the mental health field in which a therapist provides psychological advice and support over the internet.
 I offer online video counseling for all qualified clients.
 While there are many benefits to this type of psychotherapy there are some drawbacks and specific issues you should consider.

 I prefer to meet all clients in person, if possible, at least once prior to engaging in online counseling in order to thoroughly evaluate clients for possible problems that may preclude them from this type of therapy.
-Also, at this point in time, licensed therapists are licensed to practice online in their state of residence.
-For this reason I can provide online counseling to those living in the state of California.
+If you are able to schedule an initial in-person appointment with me prior to our first online session please contact my office to schedule this appointment at 831.212.9170.

 Advantages to Online Counseling